jishi/node-sonos-http-api/README.md

 Turn on sub

 `/TV%20Room/sub/gain/3`
 Adjust gain, -15 to 15.
+You can make bigger adjustments, but I'm limiting it for now because it might damage the SUB.

 `/TV%20Room/sub/crossover/90`
 adjust crossover frequency in hz.
 Official values are 50 through 110 in increments of 10.
 Use other values at your own risk!
+My SUB gave a loud bang and shut down when setting this to high, and I thought I broke it.
+However, a restart woke it up again.

 `/TV%20Room/sub/polarity/1`
 Switch "placement adjustment" or more commonly known as phase.
 0 = 0°, 1 = 180°